-There are few writing experiences that are more satisfying than a great gel pen.
-The right gel pen is buttery smooth, has color that really pops, and is a pleasure to write with on nearly any paper.
-Gel pens are truly one of the best and most versatile ways to write.
+There are few writing instruments that are more satisfying than a great gel pen.
+The right gel pen is buttery smooth, has color that pops off the page with excellent legibility, and is a pleasure to write with on nearly any paper.
+Gel pens are one of the best and most versatile ways to write in 2024.

-But there are many gel pens sold today.
-While there aren’t many truly bad gel pens left, a few stand out from the rest.
-We’ve tested dozens of gel pens, and these are our favorites.
+There are many gel pens sold today.
+While there aren’t too many truly bad gel pens left, a few stand out from the rest.
+We’ve extensively tested dozens of gel pens since 2018… these are our favorites.

 Why Gel Pens?